 Step 3 – File the Articles of Organization

-Once your submission is approved, you’ll officially own an LLC.
+Once your submission is approved, you’ll officially own a limited liability company.
 If you don’t receive approval, the ACC will provide a list of reasons and steps to take in the future.

 You can choose to submit your entire application packet by mail: